The Canadian Provinces with the Highest Rates of Cancer

 Estimated cancer deaths: 164.7 per 100,000 (7,200 deaths)

 This province has the fifth lowest estimated rate of new cancer cases.
-According to a 2012 Alberta Health Services report, cancer accounts for 27 percent of all deaths in the province for all ages, making it the second leading cause of death in Alberta (after circulatory system diseases, which accounts for 30 percent of all deaths).
+Cancer accounts for 27 percent of all deaths in the province for all ages, making it the second leading cause of death in Alberta (after circulatory system diseases, which accounts for 30 percent of all deaths).
 But Alberta may soon see a rise in cancer cases (along with the Territories) as statistics predict an increase in people over the age of 65 in the future.
 A report from The Alberta Health Technologies Decision Process found that cases of esophageal cancers in have increased, likely due to rising obesity rates.

 Saskatchewan: Sixth lowest new cancer rate